facelessuser/coloraide/docs/src/markdown/api/index.md

     Interpolation can be customized by limiting the interpolation to specific color channels, providing custom interpolation functions, and even adjusting the hue logic used.

-    [`Piecewise`](#piecewise) objects can be used to specify stops or adjust the interpolation for itself and the preceding color.
+    [`stop`](#stop) objects can wrapped around colors to specify new color stops and easing functions can be placed between colors to alter the transition progress between the two colors.

     Hue\ Evaluation | Description
     --------------- | -----------